Canon 750D vs Leica TL2

 It is notable that the 750D has a microphone port, which is missing on the TL2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 750D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon 750D or the Leica TL2 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.